AndersWik/anderswik.github.io/_posts/2016-10-22-Magento-Developer-Certification-basics-1-architecture.markdown

 A theme with the path `app/design/{custompackage}/{custometheme}/` will have the skin files in `skin/frontend/{custompackage}/{customtheme}/css` and `skin/frontend/{custompackage}/{customtheme}/js`.

 Magento can also store theme independent `js` in the [root/js][js] folder.
-This folder are used by modules and not themes.
+This folder is used by modules and not themes.

 ### Identify and explain the main Magento design areas (adminhtml and frontend)